 The Resilience Lifesaver summarises some of the things you can do to cope with feeling overwhelmed.
 Be sure to share this with your partner and kids.

-- Prepare means you are clear on what event or person is stressing you out.
-You decide ahead of time on the positive ways you’d like to feel and behave.
+- Prepare means you are explicit on what event or person is stressing you out.
+You decide on the positive ways you’d like to feel and behave ahead of time.
 If possible!

 - Self-Talk is the private conversations you have with yourself.
-The key here is to get rid of negative thinking and replace it with healthier, more positive thoughts.
+The key here is to eliminate negative thinking and replace it with healthier, more positive thoughts.

-- Coping skills are the little things you can do to keep yourself calm and cool.
+- Coping skills are the little things you can do to keep yourself calm and composed.

-- Action is the way you go about dealing with the stressful event.
-Solving the problem so that it reduces in size or disappears altogether.
+- Action is the way you deal with the stressful event, solving the problem so that it reduces in size or disappears altogether.

-First, pick a specific situation where your child is doing your head in and you are feeling out of control.
-Decide how you’d rather be reacting.
-Second, use self-talk to stay positive: “This isn’t the worst things that could be happening.
+First, pick a specific situation where your child is doing your head in, and you are feeling out of control.
+Decide how you’d prefer reacting.
+Second, use self-talk to stay positive: “This isn’t the worst thing that could be happening.
 I can cope.
 This won’t last forever.
-I won’t take this personally”.
-Third, you decide to use relaxation breathing plus have a chat with a friend to help you unwind, be patient and re-focus.
+I won’t take this personally“.
+Third, you decide to use relaxation breathing, plus have a chat with a friend to help you unwind, be patient and re-focus.
 Fourth, you do not give up!
-Instead, you figure out the best way to get your child to change his/her behaviour.
-With confidence, you put the plan into action – and persist and persist including going to a different Plan B.
+Instead, you figure out the best way to get your child to change their behaviour.
+Confidently, you put the plan into action – and persist and persist, including going to a different Plan B.

 Have a look and share with others at home and school: https://www.youcandoiteducation.com.au/resilience-video/